Back to Basics: What Are Employee Pulse Surveys?

 - No limits: The best tools will let you send as many surveys as you want, to as many employees as you want.
 And they can cover a wide range of interest areas, including employee productivity, stress, social support, organizational trust, and retention.

 - Set it and forget it: Look for automation features that let your surveys run continuously, giving you a constant pulse on employees without giving them “survey fatigue.”

-- Actionable feedback: Surveying alone isn’t going to increase engagement; it has to be followed by real, meaningful action.
-That’s why the best tools generate intelligent, actionable recommendations that will address your most pressing employee experience challenges.
+- Actionable employee feedback: Survey responses alone aren’t going to increase engagement; it has to be followed by real, meaningful action focused on increasing employee satisfaction.
+That’s why the best tools generate intelligent, actionable recommendations that will address your most pressing employee experience challenges challenges.

 How to create a pulse survey – and what questions to ask

 Invariably – when the subject of employee pulse surveys comes up – among the first questions an HR executive asks is: “How do I create a survey?
 And what questions do I ask?”

 The good news here is that the best solutions provide proven survey templates developed by experts, drawing on vast data troves.
 These templates provide built-in functionality that will guide you in the selection and composition of your questions, in alignment with your survey goals.
 For instance – in the case of Moodtracker – there’s a resilience survey for a “work-from-home” world, a modern, “human-centered” survey, and even a survey that measures the effectiveness of your D&I initiatives.

 They all have in common integrated fail-safes that will only ask questions proven relevant to today’s employees.
 In short, today’s quality tools make it fast, simple, and easy to conduct a survey that will advance your employee experience objectives.